What Is Stronger: Adderall or Vyvanse?

 Clinical Study Insights

 Research shows both medications are effective in treating ADHD, but the sustained release mechanism of Vyvanse might provide smoother symptom control over a full day.
+For a focused look at how they compare on the question of overall suitability, our article on which is better: Adderall or Vyvanse weighs the evidence from a practical standpoint.

 Potential Side Effects and Risks